walkwizus/magento2-module-meilisearch/README.md

 - 🎚️ **Price slider** with real-time filtering
 - ☑️ **Multi-select checkboxes** for flexible attribute filtering
 - 🔍 **Search within facet options** to quickly find relevant values
+- 🔎 **Fuzzy search within facet options** for approximate matching powered by Fuse.js
 - ⚡ Instant UI updates without page reloads

+The search within facet options is powered by [Fuse.js](https://fusejs.io/), providing **fast, fuzzy search** among attribute values directly in the frontend.
+This enhances usability, especially for attributes with a large number of options, by allowing approximate matching and instant filtering.

 This modern frontend ensures a smooth and engaging shopping experience, even on large catalogs.